cloudcreativity/laravel-json-api/docs/features/soft-deletes.md

 > See below for how to customise the soft-delete attribute name.
 In addition, you can use a boolean to toggle the soft-delete status.

-> Tip: Make sure you add a validation rule for the `deleted-at` attribute on your resource's validators class.
+> Tip: Make sure you add a validation rule for the `deletedAt` attribute on your resource's validators class.

 ## Force-Deleting Resources